 Omega-3 fatty acids are essential molecules that our bodies need to stay healthy.
 The body cannot produce these fatty acids, so they must be taken in via food or supplements.
-They are crucial in many bodily functions, including brain and heart health.
-However, 90% of Americans need to get more of these fats in their diet.
-Omega-3s are important because they help reduce inflammation in the body's response to injury or infection.Β
+They play a role in many bodily functions, including brain and heart health.
+However, 90% of Americans may not get enough of these fats in their diet.
+Omega-3s are important because they may help manage inflammation in the body's response to injury or infection.

-Excess inflammation can lead to diseases like heart disease and arthritis.
-By including omega-3s in our diet, we can decrease inflammation and support overall health.
+Excess inflammation can contribute to conditions like heart disease and arthritis.
+By including omega-3s in our diet, we can support overall health.
 These healthy fats are found in many foods, including fish, flaxseeds, and walnuts.
-This article will describe omega-3 molecules in detail, explore their effect on inflammation, and provide practical information about intake through food or supplements.Β
+This article will describe omega-3 molecules in detail, explore their potential effect on inflammation, and provide practical information about intake through food or supplements.

 [signup]